get-net/http-openapi/README.md

 ```

 It primarily has some features for automatic schema testing, that are initiated by **./app.lua --test** command.
 For, example,
-if you want to exclude some parts of api from being tested or you expet some other http-code in response:
+if you want to exclude some parts of api from being tested or you expect some other http-code in response:

 ```yaml
   /outside_path: